History

 On March 18, 1980, in a Kaohsiung military courtroom, Shih Ming-teh discarded his sixty-thousand-word defense stateme...

-From the fires of the Zhongli Incident to 8.17 million ballots — how Taiwan spent half a century transforming voting ...
+From the flames of the Zhongli Incident to 8.17 million votes, how Taiwan spent half a century turning voting from a ...

 Alishan: The Empire's Forest and Uong'e Yata'uyungana's Mountain